 2. What is necrotizing enterocolitis?

 Necrotizing enterocolitis (NEC) is a gastrointestinal bacterial infection that occurs largely in preterm babies.
-NEC causes inflammation that may lead to tissue death in the intestines.
-NEC is treated by antibiotics and – if necessary – abdominal repair surgery.
+NEC causes inflammation that may lead to tissue death in the intestinal wall.
+NEC is treated by antibiotics and – if necessary – abdominal repair surgery on the decayed tissue.

 - Trouble eating and gaining weight